hoelzro/perl-power-tools/pages/module_installation.md

 # Module Installation

-% All of what I'm about to show you is available on the CPAN, so let's cover how to install them first.
+Over the course of this presentation, we'll be building up a developer's workbench.
+All of the tools I'm about to show you are available on the CPAN, so let's cover how to install them first.

-% Who here does *not* know how to install a Perl module?

 SLIDE